FaizanDhankwala/Crea8folio/README.md

 - Below is a screenshot of the almost final development stage.
 ![image](https://github.com/user-attachments/assets/a04df1ca-7efc-4de7-9b50-42e2d7590e05)

-And here is the what the code export looked like.
+-And here is the what the code export looked like.
 ![image](https://github.com/user-attachments/assets/31f09a5f-5cca-4b76-bee2-d2f8cbb8fc1f)